-Co-operative Education employers will:
+Internship employers will:

-- Provide the university with an accurate and complete position description to ensure the best possible match between the employer and student. - Offer a co-op term of suitable duration (minimum of 13 weeks). - Ensure the student is aware of company policies, provide appropriate orientation, expectations and direction. - Provide a learning environment where the student is assigned projects which provide a variety of experiences and a progression of skill development and responsibilities. - Treat the students as regular employees in terms of human resource and labor standards practices. - Participate in the work site visit with a member of the Co-op Team. - Assist with setting and approving the student's personal learning plan. - Provide the student with ongoing supervision and feedback on performance, and complete the final employer evaluation and review it with the student before they return to campus. - Notify the Co-op Office as soon as possible of any issues or concerns related to the student or any situations arising from labor negotiations or other possible work disruptions during the co-op term.
+- Provide the university with an accurate and complete position description to ensure the best possible match between the employer and student. - Offer an internship of suitable duration (minimum of 13 weeks). - Ensure the student is aware of company policies, provide appropriate orientation, expectations and direction. - Provide a learning environment where the student is assigned projects which provide a variety of experiences and a progression of skill development and responsibilities. - Treat the students as regular employees in terms of human resource and labor standards practices. - Participate in the work site visit with a member of the Co-op Team. - Assist with setting and approving the student's personal learning plan. - Provide the student with ongoing supervision and feedback on performance, and complete the final employer evaluation and review it with the student before they return to campus. - Notify the Co-op Office as soon as possible of any issues or concerns related to the student or any situations arising from labor negotiations or other possible work disruptions during the work term.

-Role of the Co-operative Education Student
+Role of the Internship Student

-Co-operative Education students will:
+Internship students will:

-- Complete three paid co-op work terms with a minimum duration of 13 full-time weeks and at least 35 hours per week. - Fulfill the contractual obligations set by the employer. - Attend the mandatory professional development sessions delivered by the Co-op Office to prepare you for your first co-op term. - Actively apply for co-op positions and attend all scheduled interviews until a position is secured. - Accept the Terms and Conditions prior to the first round of job postings each term. - · Provide your contact information, updated resumes and reference list. - Sign a Learning Agreement with the university outlining the registration and financial services processes for each work term. - Contact the co-op employer within two business days of accepting a co-op position. - Develop a Personal Learning Plan with the help of the employer. - Complete a work term report/project for each co-op work term by the date(s) communicated in the work term report/project guidelines, by the Co-op Office and/or by the Co-op Faculty Advisor.
+- Complete one paid internship with a minimum duration of 13 full-time weeks and at least 35 hours per week. - Fulfill the contractual obligations set by the employer. - Attend the mandatory professional development sessions delivered by the Co-op Office to prepare you for the internship. - Actively apply for internship positions and attend all scheduled interviews until a position is secured. - Accept the Terms and Conditions prior to the first round of job postings. - Provide their contact information, updated resume and reference list. - Sign a Learning Agreement with the university outlining the registration and financial services processes for the work term. - · Contact the employer within two business days of accepting a job offer. - Develop a Personal Learning Plan with the help of the employer. - Complete a work term report for the internship by the date communicated in the work term report guidelines, by the Co-op Office and/or by the Internship Faculty Advisor.

-- Participate in the work site visit with a member of the Co-op Team. - Review the final employer evaluation completed by your employer at the end of each co-op work term. - Participate in return-to-campus activities following your first and second co-op work terms (this includes obtaining an approved resume and reference list and accepting the Terms and Conditions document). - Maintain good academic standing (minimum 2.0 CGPA) in accordance with co-op standards. - Respect employer practices and conduct yourself in a professional manner throughout your co-op work term.
+- Participate in the work site visit with a member of the Co-op Team. - Review the final employer evaluation completed by your employer at the end of the internship. - Maintain good academic standing (minimum 3.0 CGPA) in accordance with the internship program standards. - Respect employer practices and conduct yourself in a professional manner throughout your internship.